 Part 1: “I love you.”

-Share with your child that you love him unconditionally.
+Share with your child that you love him or her unconditionally.
 For example, you could say, “I will always love you because you are my child, not because of what you do.”
-You could even simply say, “I love you no matter what,” or “Nothing will stop my love for you.”
-The most important thing is to make sure your child knows your love for him is unconditional and not based on what his grades are, or how nice he is to you, or whether or not he makes captain of the softball team.
+You could even simply say, “I love you no matter what.” or “Nothing will stop my love for you.”
+The most important thing is to make sure your child knows your love is unconditional and not based on grades, or on how nice she is to you, or on whether he makes captain of the baseball team.

-Let your child know you proud of him, his accomplishments, his unique talents and abilities.
-For example, you could say, “I am always so proud of how you treat your brothers and sisters, and how you always help around the house.
-You might also say something such as, “I am so proud of how you brought your grades up last semester,” “I am amazed by how well you play the piano,” “I am always impressed with how you are willing to share with others,” or “I am proud of your hard work, practice and talent that got you on the football team.”
+Let your child know how proud you are of him or her, his or her accomplishments, his or her unique talents and abilities.
+For example, you could say, “I am always so proud of how you treat your brothers and sisters, and how you always help around the house.”
+You might also say something such as, “I am so proud of how you brought your grades up last semester,” “I am amazed by how well you play the piano,” “I am always impressed with how you are willing to share with others,” or “I am proud of your hard work, practice, and talent that got you on the football team.”

 You can also share what you wish for your relationship with your child.
 Maybe your hopes for your relationship are focused on spending more quality time together, learning how to communicate better, or even getting to know your child better.
-For example, “I apologize for spending too much time working late or at the golf course.
+For example, “I apologize for spending too much time working late.
 I wish we could spend more time together.
 Maybe we can plan for Thursday evenings to be our Family Night.” or “I wish we could be more open about our problems.
 Let’s talk one night this week about how we can change that.”